lukerenchik/Grizzhacks7/README.md

 # 🚀 JetpackRL: Reinforcement Learning Jetpack Joyride Clone

-JetpackRL is a procedurally generated infinite runner game inspired by *Jetpack Joyride*.
+JetpackRL is a duck themed procedurally generated infinite runner game inspired by *Jetpack Joyride* and *Flappy Bird*.
 Built with Pygame and Gym, this project allows both humans and reinforcement learning agents to play and compete.
 The goal: avoid crashing into obstacles, floor, or ceiling while surviving as long as possible.

-Trained using **Stable Baselines3 (PPO)** with a custom **Gym environment**, the AI learns how to time its thrusts to stay alive in an increasingly difficult environment.
+Trained using **Stable Baselines3 (PPO)** with a custom **Gymnasium environment**, the AI learns how to time its thrusts to stay alive in an increasingly difficult environment.

 ---